Coronavirus (COVID-19) and Physical Activity

 - Free NHS video work outs to help you get active without leaving your home!

-- NHS 12 week fitness plan is an activity plan for beginners, combining running and strength and flexibility workouts, will get you into the habit of regular exercise in 12 weeks
+- NHS 12-week weight loss plan is an activity plan for beginners, combining running and strength and flexibility workouts, will get you into the habit of regular exercise in 12 weeks

 - BBC.co.uk - set yourself a Movement, Flexibility, Balance,or Strength challenge!